A NEW MEDIUM TO REVITALIZE COMMUNITIES

 Because the SCF is locally driven, any population can implement the SCF without government approval or funding, and thereby begin improving its economic, social and environmental quality of life.

-NCG is undertaking a robust promotional campaign to illuminate for local stakeholders that they needn’t wait while Congress debates the GND when their communities can immediately begin tapping the benefits of SCF programs simply by choosing to do so now.
+Sustainable Communities Corporation (SCC) is working with local stakeholders who simply cannot wait while Congress debates the GND when their communities can immediately begin tapping the benefits of SCF programs simply by choosing to do so now.